 There is no express prohibition on carrying out synthetic securitisations in New Zealand.
 However, in recent years such transactions have generally not been seen in the New Zealand market.

 The most common financial assets securitised in New Zealand include auto leases, auto receivables, trade and equipment receivables and other receivables such as revolving credit (including credit cards).
-Residential mortgage backed securitisations are also commonly seen in New Zealand, generally as a warehouse securitisation, a registered bank's internal RMBS programme or covered bond programmes.
+Residential mortgage backed securitisations are also commonly seen in New Zealand, including a registered bank's internal RMBS programme or covered bond programmes.

 Level 30, Vero Centre